 - 5 runs per week

-- a long run up to 22 miles
+- a long run up to 20-22 miles

-- limited cross training designed in the plan
+- recommends cross training

 You can assume that 90% of the free training plans you find online are based upon that classical style of marathon training.
 One that I frequently recommend is from Train Like a Mother, though next March I’ll be pointing you to my new book!!